Circus Center

 What you need to know

-You can take a single class with no experience.
+Circus Center is a nonprofit circus school in Cole Valley that offers drop-in classes with no experience required.
 The intro trapeze and aerial silks classes are the most popular.
 You’ll be hanging from a bar or fabric within the first hour, with trained instructors spotting you.
-It’s physically challenging and thrilling, even at the beginner level.

 Visiting

 Hours: Class schedules vary.
-Check their website for current offerings.
+Check the website for current offerings.

 Best time to go: Weekday evenings for adult classes.
 Weekends for family classes and performances.